-Overnight Hiking to Oregon's Aptly Named Devil's Peak Fire Lookout
+Overnight Hiking to Oregon's Famed Devil's Peak Fire Lookout

 An arduous trek and a restless night made OK by good company and panoramic views of the Cascades

 Devil's Peak could have no other name.
 The trail leading to the craggy top runs just over 3.5 miles, but gains some 3200 feet in elevation.
 I assured myself and my father it'd be just fine.
 I mean, how hard could three miles be?
 Initial online research seemed to answer the question with an emphatic REALLY DANG HARD.
 I figured, what do they know?
 And either way, I figured the views would likley be worth it.

 Exploring lookout towers has been a favorite #content building activity of the Instagram and Tumblr sets for some time—and for a good reason, they're really cool—but it wasn't really on my radar until I stumbled across an ancient looking online registry of US wildfire lookout towers a while back.

 After a bit of clicking and comparing to google maps, it became apparent that one of the better looking towers happened to be located just about a mile from the small forest service cabin my family has owned on Mt.
 Hood—an hour east of Portland, Oregon—for eons.

 The tower we settled on, Devil’s Peak, had been manned by the USFS through the 1970s, but the area had since been designated Wilderness, and the tower had officially been abandoned and left to naturally decay.
 Word from the local Ranger’s office was a shadowy group made discrete efforts to keep the structure standing, while adhering to strict Wilderness rules.